indimail/indimail-virtualdomains/.github/README-indimail.md

 1.1.1n|TLSv1.2+TLSv1.3 results in failure|Debian 10, Debian 11
 1.1.1l|TLSv1.2+TLSv1.3 results in failure|openSUSE leap15.4
 1.1.1k|TLSv1.2+TLSv1.3 results in failure|AlmaLinux 8, Oracle 8, RockyLinux 8, CentOS Stream 8, Ubi 8
-1.1.1f|TLSv1.2+TLSv1.3 needed|Ubuntu focal
+1.1.1f|TLSv1.2+TLSv1.3 needed to have both TLSv1.2 and TLSv1.3 work|Ubuntu focal
-1.1.1|TLSv1.2+TLSv1.3 needed|Ubuntu bionic
+1.1.1|TLSv1.2+TLSv1.3 needed to have both TLSv1.2 and TLSv1.3 work|Ubuntu bionic
 1.0.2k-fips|TLSv1.3 not supported|CentOS 7

 ## Updating RSA and DH parameters

-A script *update\_tmprsadh* in cron uses the following openssl commands to pre-generate 2048 bites RSA and DH parameters.
-You can pass --maxbits argument to *update\_tmprsadh* to generate these with higher bits.
-You can set the environment variable **SSL\_BITS** to make tcpclient choose specific bits for the RSA/DH parameters.
-These files are generated in /etc/indimail/certs. *update\_rmprsadh* is installed to be run by cron if you have installed indimail from Open Build Service.
+A script <b>update\_tmprsadh</b> in cron uses the following openssl commands to pre-generate 2048 bites RSA and DH parameters.
+You can pass --maxbits argument to <b>update\_tmprsadh</b> to generate these with higher bits.
+You can set the environment variable <b>SSL\_BITS</b> to make tcpclient choose specific bits for the RSA/DH parameters.
+These files are generated in /etc/indimail/certs. <b>update\_rmprsadh</b> is installed to be run by cron if you have installed indimail from Open Build Service.

 ```
 cd /etc/indimail/certs